near/near-enhanced-api-server/README.md

 - Provide corresponding Metadata for FT, NFT contracts, NFT items
 - [aspirational] Collect usage statistics which could help us to prioritize next steps

 Note, Phase 1 will **not** provide pagination through all the history.
 Phase 1 also does **not** provide the information about contracts which are not upgraded to Events NEP.

 If you are interested in a more detailed development status, use `git clone` and search for `TODO PHASE 1`.
+See also our thoughts about the proposed [DB design](DB_DESIGN.md) which will help us to achieve Phase 2 goals.

 ### Future plans.
 Phase 2 goals:
 - Provide pagination for all existing endpoints where applicable